CHRISTMAS QUIZ ANSWERS (Check the parish website for the winners)

 PICTURE OF THE MONTH

-Our second volume of old photographs is launched on October 8th.
-If you would like to purchase a copy, contact the History Group via the Contact form or order the book through Amazon or E-Bay after Oct 8th.
+Our second volume of old photographs has been launched.
+If you would like to purchase a copy, contact the History Group via the Contact form or you can order the book through Amazon.

 If you would like to assist in our research at the Suffolk Records Office in Ipswich, we would be pleased to offer guidance from our experienced researchers.
 You can contact us using the Contact Form on this website.

 Our MEMBERSHIP now stands at seventy with many other contacts around the world.
 For a six pounds annual fee, members receive four newsletters per year, admission at a reduced price to our quarterly talks and the chance to participate in research and historical events that take place in the parish.
 We also organise fund-raising events and an annual outing to a place of local historic interest.

 Worlingworth is a parish of some 2,400 acres of strong clay land, located in the agricultural heart of Suffolk in East Anglia.
 It lies somewhere between Ipswich and Norwich, lying closer to the former.
 The village topography is typical of a Suffolk parish, a long "street" with isolated groups of dwellings and the occasional narrow side road leading off to a neighbouring parish.
 The church and the inn form the centres of the two main settlement clusters and visual evidence of the ancient village green - the former common land - exists today with the preservation of Great Green on Shop Street.
 Worlingworth straggles along an unclassified road which roughly heads south-east to north-west from the direction of Framlingham to Eye.
 A small rivulet flows from Tannington through a valley past Worlingworth Hall to join the River Dove and the River Waveney.
 This area constitutes some of the most fertile land in the parish and there is evidence for a medieval water mill and signs of strip field cultivation from those times in this valley.